-Accounting/Associate in Science - Business Degree
+Associate in Science (Business/Accounting) Degree

-NIACC's Accounting/Associate in Science - Business Program is a dual-purpose program designed to give the students the option of preparing for employment using their accounting and computer skills or transferring to a four-year institution and receiving a baccalaureate degree.
-For specific placement information or for transfer requirements, please contact the North Iowa Career Center, the NIACC Business Division, or your counselor.
+NIACC's Associate in Science (Business/Accounting) Degree is a program that offers students flexibility and options from which to choose.
+The program is designed to offer the student an option of preparing for an exciting career in the accounting bookkeeping job market or of transferring to a four-year institution and receiving a baccalaureate degree.
+For specific placement information or for transfer requirements, please contact the North lowa Career Center, the NIACC Business Division, or a NIACC counselor.

-Upon completion of the curriculum, which must include 15:150 Accounting Principles I and 15:151 Accounting Principles II, and with an average grade point of 2.00 (C), the student is awarded an Associate in Science-Business Degree/Accounting.
-Students who have completed the Accounting With Computers Diploma program may apply semester hours earned from that program toward an Associate in Science-Business Degree/Accounting.
-Students who plan to pursue a four-year degree and need to meet general education requirements of transfer institutions should strive for an Associate in Arts degree.
-Several of the first-year requirements are the same for both the ASB degree and the AA degree.
+Upon completion of the curriculum with an average grade point of 2.00 (C), the student is awarded an Associate in Science (Business/Accounting) Degree.
+Students who have completed the Accounting with Computers Diploma Program may apply semester hours earned from that program toward an Associate in Science (Business/Accounting) Degree.
+Students who plan to pursue a four-year degree and need to meet general education requirements of transfer institutions should strive for an Associate in Arts Degree.
+Several of the first-year requirements are the same for both the A.S.(B.) and the A.A.
+Degree.